pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 INFO Install-Config created in: ocp4
  ```

- You will modify too sections in the install-configy.yaml file.
-Under the networking section modify the machineNetwork.
+ - You will modify two sections in the install-configy.yaml file.
+Under the networking section modify the cidr under the machineNetwork section.

  ```
  networking: